Brett Mullins: Representative career

 In 1995 during the Super League war, the Australian Rugby League (ARL) refused to select players who were aligned with Super League for representative games.
 This saw Mullins miss selection for both NSW and Australia in 1995.
 Towards the end of the year Mullins, along with fellow Canberra test players Laurie Daley, Ricky Stuart, Steve Walters and Bradley Clyde took the ARL to court in order to be ruled eligible for selection at the 1995 Rugby League World Cup to be played in the United Kingdom.
 The players won their court case, though it came as no surprise when only ARL loyal players were selected for the Australian World Cup squad.

 Following the 1997 Super League season, Mullins was selected to play from the bench for the Australian Super League team against New Zealand in a one-off test at the North Harbour Stadium in Auckland with the Kiwis providing a shock 30–12 win.
 He was then selected in two matches of the Super League Test series against Great Britain.
 He played on the wing and scored 2 tries in Australia's 38-14 first test win over Great Britain at Wembley Stadium, and in the centres during the 20-12 second test loss at Old Trafford.
-Injury would keep him from Australia's 37–20 win in the third test at Elland Road in Leeds.
+Injury would keep him from Australia's 37–20 win in the third test at Elland Road in Leeds and the non playing Mullins was knocked unconscious by Great Britain prop Dean Sampson during the post match function after he spat on Sampson's wife.
 The test at Old Trafford would prove to be his final representative appearance.